psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 With the above we would take the testimony of hundreds of pupils, who with their parents have gratefully acknowledged the advantages they received at these institutions, rather than the account of one, however talented, who when but a child of nine left the establishment, and has so ungenerously cast an odium upon him who first planned such a help to our poorer clergy, and who has yearly undertaken the risk of the support of near 800 pupils and teachers ; for, including a preparatory school, there are about 150 daughters of clergymen boarded, clothed, and educated, at only £14 a-year each, including everything, and, in the "Servants' School," above 100 girls trained for service, each paying but £10 a-year.
 The schools are situated in Westmoreland, built on Mr. Carus Wilson's property, half-a-mile from Casterton Hall, his residence.
 They stand amid beautiful scenery, on high and healthy situations.
 They require above £1,000 a-year, in addition to the payment of the pupils, to cover all expenses.
 ```

-In passing, mention is made of the sickly nature of the Brotës and their envoiced vegetarian diet.
+In passing, mention is made of the sickly nature of the Brontës and their envoiced vegetarian diet.

 ```{admonition} they were all naturally very delicate
 :class: dropdown